mlund/faunus/docs/_docs/energy.md

   \end{cases}
 $$

-**Note:**
-It is recommend to only use the potential if the initial configuration is near equilibrium, which prevalently depends on the value of `rmax`.
+It is recommended to only use this potential if the initial configuration is near equilibrium, which prevalently depends on the value of `rmax`.
 Should one insist on conducting simulations far from equilibrium, a large displacement parameter is recommended to reach finite energies.

 ### Harmonic torsion